DTW-MIC Coexpression Networks from Time-Course Data: Methods

+For the quantitative assessment of the difference between two networks sharing the same nodes a graph distance is required.
+Among all metrics described in the literature, we choose the Hamming-Ipsen-Mikhailov (HIM) distance for its consistency and robustness \cite{jurman10introduction,jurman14him}.
 The HIM distance for network comparison is defined as the product metric of the Hamming distance H \cite{tun06metabolic,dougherty10validation} and the Ipsen-Mikhailov distance IM \cite{ipsen02evolutionary}, normalized by the factor $\sqrt{2}$ to set its upper bound to 1:

 for $N_1,N_2$ two undirected (possibly weighted) networks.
-The drawback of edit distances (such as H) is locality, as it focuses only on the network parts that are different in terms of presence or absence of matching links \cite{jurman10introduction}.
+The drawback of edit distances (such as H) is their locality, as they focus only on the network parts that are different in terms of presence or absence of matching links \cite{jurman10introduction}.
 Spectral distances like IM are global, since they take into account the whole graph structure, but they cannot distinguish isomorphic or isospectral graphs, which can correspond to quite different conditions within the biological context.

-Thus the HIM distance is a possible solution for both issues: details about HIM and its two components H and IM are given in \cite{jurman12glocal}.
+The HIM distance is a solution tackling both issues: details on HIM and its two components H and IM together with a few application examples are given in \cite{jurman14him,filosi14stability}.
+In particular, HIM distance can be computed also for directed networks by using an alternative description of the graph topology.
+Values of HIM distance range from 0 -- when comparing identical networks -- to 1, attained only when comparing the full and the empty network.

+In the example $\mathcal{E}_4$ shown in Fig.~\ref{fig:him}, we selected four non-isospectral networks on four vertices, namely the empty graph E, the full graph F, a network with 1 edge A and a network with 4 edges including a 3-cycle.
+For these 4 graphs, the mutual H, IM and HIM distances are computed and reported as points on the H $\times$ IM plane, where each distance $\textrm{HIM}(P,Q)$ between two graphs $P$ and $Q$ is represented by a point of coordinates $R=(\textrm{H}(P,Q),\textrm{IM}(P,Q))$ and its HIM value is the length of the segment connecting $R$ to the origin $(0,0)$, divided by $\sqrt{2}$.
+The visualization in the H $\times$ IM plane allows the relative comparison of the values of the two components of the distance: for instance, the Hamming distance between A and E is half the Hamming distance between B and F (1/6 vs. 1/3), but the IM component is much larger for the former pair, yielding two quite similar values for HIM.